SueMottet/Pewlett-Hackard-Analysis/README.md

   ![image1](/Resources/result1.png)

-2. The result 2 results are saved to the rsults1.csv file included in the data folder in the repository as shown here:
+2. The retirement titles results are saved to the retirements_title.csv file included in the Data folder in the repository as shown here in a sample of the table output:

   ![retirement_titles table data image](/Data/retirement_titles.png)